Regularity theory and geometry of unbalanced optimal transport: Introduction

-From the above remarks, it is expected that regularity of the potentials is inherited from regularity theory for optimal transport.
-This fact is proven in Section \ref{SecDualRegularity} in Theorem~\ref{ThReduction} by studying the dual formulation and in particular the first-order optimality condition which encodes optimal transport between the optimal marginals.
-Starting from the general formulation of \cite{LMS}, this theorem requires Lipschitz regularity of the optimal potentials.
-Existence of Lipschitz potentials is proven in Section \ref{SecExistenceLipschitz}, under geometric conditions on the measures.
-Under these conditions, we obtain our results for Gaussian-Hellinger and Wasserstein-Fisher-Rao in Section \ref{sec:leeli}.
+From the above remarks, it is natural to expect that the regularity of the potentials is inherited from regularity theory for optimal transport.
+This is actually the case, and we prove this fact, Theorem~\ref{ThReduction}, in Section \ref{secthm4} by studying the dual formulation and in particular its first-order optimality condition which encodes optimal transport between the optimal marginals of the primal formulation.
+Starting from the general formulation of \cite{LMS}, our regularity theorem requires Lipschitz regularity of the optimal potentials.
+The existence of Lipschitz potentials is the main question of Section \ref{SecExistenceLipschitz}, where we answer positively, under geometric conditions on the measures.
+We apply our results in Section \ref{sec:leeli} to obtain regularity of unbalanced OT for Gaussian-Hellinger and Wasserstein-Fisher-Rao.
 In particular, Gaussian-Hellinger is regular on the sphere and the Euclidean space, whereas Wasserstein-Fisher-Rao is regular only on the sphere but not on the Euclidean space.
 We then focus in Section \ref{SecStaDyn} on the Wasserstein-Fisher-Rao metric for which we show the equivalence between static and dynamic formulations on a closed Riemannian manifold.
 To derive our main contribution in this section, we take advantage of a geometric point of view to show a polar factorization \cite{Brenier1991, McCann2001} theorem on a semi-direct product of groups, which is the natural extension of the diffeomorphism group to the unbalanced setting.
+Such a decomposition inherits the regularity results of unbalanced optimal transport.
+Our main contribution on the geometric side is presented in Section \ref{SecCconvex} in which we study $c$-convex function for the cost on the cone and the cost induced by the Wasserstein-Fisher-Rao metric.
+We prove that if the so-called weak MTW condition holds on the cone then it is also the case for the cost induced by Wassertein-Fisher-Rao.
+Surprisingly, a converse result holds for \emph{cross-curvature} as introduced by Kim and McCann in \cite{kim2007continuity}.